Merrill Lynch, Pierce, Fenner & Smith Inc. v. Manning: Defendants

 Manning and the other shareholders sued several financial services firms, which included Merrill Lynch, Knight Capital Americas, UBS Securities, E-Trade Capital Markets National Financial Services LLC, and Citadel Derivatives Group.

 Regulation SHO

-Manning and the shareholders sued under New Jersey state law, claiming the naked short sales constituted illegal market manipulation, causing the value of their shares to decline.
+Manning and the shareholders sued under New Jersey state law, claiming that the naked short sales constituted illegal market manipulation, causing the value of their shares to decline.
 Manning and the shareholders alleged that Merrill Lynch and the other financial institutions consistently violated Regulation SHO, the federal law that regulates naked short selling of common stock.
 The Securities & Exchange Commission regulates short sales at the federal level: Regulation SHO, issued under the Exchange Act, prohibits short sellers from intentionally failing to deliver securities and thereby curbs market manipulation.
 However, Manning and the shareholders did not make a claim under federal law (i.e. the Exchange Act) and they did not file in federal court.
 They only referred to allegations of federal violations of Regulation SHO.
 They made only a state law claim of illegal market manipulation in a New Jersey state court.